Arch of Galerius and Rotunda: Location and description

 The cylindrical structure was built around 306 AD on the orders of the tetrarch Galerius, who was thought to have intended it to be his mausoleum.
-Its circular, centrally planned structure resembles other structures such as Santa Costanza in Rome and is similarly topped by a dome.
+Its circular, centrally-planned structure resembles other structures such as Santa Costanza in Rome and is similarly topped by a dome.
 The structure was converted into a church in the late fourth century and an apsidal choir extension was added as well as a wide ambulatory around the perimeter.

-The Rotunda has a diameter of 24.5 m.
+The rotunda has a diameter of 24.5 m.
 Its walls are more than 6 m thick, which is why it has withstood Thessaloniki's earthquakes.
 The walls are interrupted by eight rectangular bays, with the west bay forming the entrance.
 A flat brick dome, 30 m high at the peak, crowns the cylindrical structure.
-In its original design, the dome of the Rotunda had an oculus, as does the Pantheon in Rome.
+In its original design, the dome of the rotunda had an oculus, as does the Pantheon in Rome.

-Uses of the Rotunda
+Uses

 After Galerius's death in 311, he was buried at Felix Romuliana (Gamzigrad) near Zajecar, Serbia.
 The Rotunda stood empty for several decades until the Emperor Theodosius I ordered its conversion into a Christian church in the late fourth century.
 The church was embellished with very high quality mosaics.
 Only fragments have survived of the original decoration, for example, a band depicting saints with hands raised in prayer, in front of complex architectural fantasies.